goblincoln/k8-guide/manifests/README.md

 - It makes it so that clients can interact with your pods without having to modify your application.
 - Clients (other pods) connect to each other utilizing an IP created for that application by the service.
 - An application with three pod replicas will be referenced under one service.
+- Kubernetes Services can be ClusterIP (default, internal only), NodePort (open a port on each Node’s IP), or LoadBalancer (request an external cloud load balancer).
+- For production HTTP/HTTPS traffic, it’s best practice to use a ClusterIP behind an Ingress.

 *Note:* You can expose your HTTP pods to access any web UIs that may be running in your cluster with port-forwarding or utilizing NodePorts.
 However, it is best practice to utilize Ingress to control web traffic.